lightmaster/Meteobridge-Weather34-Template/README.md

 https://github.com/steepleian/WX-HWS

 # Weatherflow
-you can find a Weatherflow version not maintained fully tested as of April 13th 2019 https://github.com/weather34/Weather34-Weatherflow
+you can find a Weatherflow version not maintained but fully tested as of May 5th 2019 https://github.com/weather34/Weather34-Weatherflow